-The Norton Sound red king crab (NSRKC) stock supports three main fisheries: summer commercial, winter commercial, and winter subsistence.
-The summer commercial fishery, which accounts for most of the catch, reached a peak in the late 1970s at a little over 2.9 million lb. retained catch.
-Retained catches since 1982 have been below 0.5 million lb., averaging 0.3 million lb., including several low years in the 1990s.
-As the crab population rebounded, retained catches have increased to around 0.5 million lb. in recent years, but were around 0.3 million lb. in 2018.
+The Norton Sound red king crab (NSRKC) stock supports three fisheries: summer commercial, winter commercial, and subsistence.
+The summer commercial fishery, which accounts for most of the catch, reached a peak in the late 1970s at a little over 1.313 kt retained catch.
+Retained catches since 1982 have been below 0.227 kt, averaging 0.136 kt., including several low years in the 1990s.
+As the crab population rebounded, retained catches increased to 0.231 kt in 2016, but decreased 69% to 0.073 kt. in 2019.

-Four types of surveys for NSRKC have occurred periodically during the last three decades: summer trawl, summer pot, winter pot, and preseason summer pot, but none of these surveys have been conducted every year.
-The assessment is based on a male-only length-based model of male crab abundance that combines multiple sources of data.
-A maximum likelihood approach was used to estimate abundance, recruitment, and selectivity and catchability of the commercial pot gear.
-The model has been updated to include the following data: total catch, catch length composition, discard length composition data from the 2018 summer commercial fishery, and 2018 winter commercial and subsistence catch.
-New trend data in the assessment included 2018 ADFG survey in Norton Sound.
-In addition, the standardized commercial catch CPUE indices were updated to include data for 1977-2018.
-The current model assumes a constant M=0.18 yr-1 for all length classes except the the > 123mm CL length-class, which had an estimated value of 0.583 yr-1.
-Logistic functions are used to describe fishery and survey selectivities, except for a dome-shaped function examined for the winter pot fishery.
+Four types of surveys for NSRKC have occurred periodically during the last three decades: summer trawl, summer pot, winter pot, and preseason summer pot.
+The assessment is based on a length-based model of male crab abundance that combines multiple sources of data.
+A maximum likelihood approach was used to estimate quantities relevant in management.
+The model has been updated to include the following data: total catch, catch length composition, discard length composition data from the 2019 summer and winter commercial fisheries (retained size composition data were not collected for the winter fishery due to low harvest).
+The standardized commercial catch CPUE indices were updated based on data for 1977-2019 and 14 new tag recoveries were included in the assessment.
+The current model assumes a constant M=0.18 yr-1 for all length classes except the >123mm CL length-class, which had an estimated value of 0.58 yr-1.
+Logistic functions are used to describe fishery and survey selectivities, except for a dome-shaped function used for the winter pot fishery.